polarmobile/coffeescript-style-guide/README.md

 (($ '#selektor').addClass 'klass').hide() # All calls
 ```

-This guide does not prescribe the use of the function grouping style or the alternative.
+The function grouping style is not recommended.
 However, **if the function grouping style is adopted for a particular project, be consistent with its usage.**

 <a name="strings"/>
 ## Strings